 The first pipes were short and basic, to get oil from drill holes to nearby tanks or refineries.
 The rapid increase in demand for a useful product, in the early case kerosene, led to more wells and a greater need for transportation of the products to markets.
 Early transport by teamster wagon, wooden pipes, and rail rapidly led to the development of better and longer pipes and pipelines.

-In the 1860s as the pipeline business grew, quality control of pipe manufacture became a reality and the quality and type of metal for pipes improved from wrought iron to steel.
+In the 1860s as the pipeline business grew, quality control of pipe manufacturing became a reality and the quality and type of metal for pipes improved from wrought iron to steel.

 They continue to play a major role in the petroleum industry providing safe, reliable and economical transportation.
 As the need for more energy increases and population growth continues to get further away from supply centers, pipelines are needed to continue to bring energy to you.